maddypetersen/pierce-hacker-submissions/lessons/Trouble_Shooting_WAMAP.md

 ## Section 1: Some Common Issues encountered in a Variety of Classes
 ### a.
 Parentheses: When, Where, and How Many?
+Parentheses are a big deal in WAMAP, and in mathematics in general.
+There are a lot of situations in which parenthese can make or break your answer.
+Sometimes when we write down an answer on paper, it may make sense to skip the seemingly repetative parentheses, but when it comes to electronic answer submission, they are vital.
+As a general rule of thumb, more parentheses is typically a good idea, but there are a lot of exceptions to this.
+Let's take a look at an answer that might make sense to us without parantheses, but that WAMAP sees as something completely different.

+[pic]

+In this example, not icluding parentheses in the numerator results in WAMAP completely misinterpretting the answer.
+Now let's check out that same problem, this time with all of the necessary parentheses.

+[pic]

 ### b.
 Fractions vs. Decimals